Does Godzilla vs. Kong have a post-credits scene? Well, sort of

 Godzilla vs. Kong is streaming now on HBO Max (here's how to see it).
 If you've watched the classic clash of the monsters, you might have wondered why there was no post-credits scene.
 Director Adam Wingard told SyFy Wire there are two good reasons.
 Surprisingly, one of them is that viewers already saw the scene before the credits ever rolled.

-"We actually shot a post-credits scene but then we ended up using it in the movie," Wingard told the publication, though he didn't reveal the scene.
+"We actually shot a post-credits scene but then we ended up using it in the movie," said Wingard, though he didn't actually reveal which scene it was.
 He went on to say it was "one of those things where we shot it as one idea, and we got into editorial and realized 'we need a moment at a certain point in the movie,' [so] we ended up taking that footage and using it in a different context in the movie and it really, really worked for us."

 The other reason has to do with the unknown future of the movie Monsterverse.
 Generally, post-credits scenes tantalize viewers with a hint of an eventual sequel or follow-up film, and right now there are no specific plans for another film in the series.
 So not having a post-credits scene is the correct decision, Wingard said.